 Both Sideshow and Hot Toys specialize in designing 1/6 scale collectibles.
 However, in recent years, Hot Toys have surpassed other companies producing 1/6 scale collectibles due to their incredible attention to detail, the accessories that come with the collectibles, and their many points of articulation.
 Hot Toys also specialize in making diecast metal collectibles as well as 1/4 scale collectibles.

-Considering Sideshow, their talent lies in creating collectibles that are based more on the aspect of a statue and with less articulation.
+Considering Sideshow, their talent lies in creating collectibles based more on a statue aspect and with less articulation.
 Hence one could say that Sideshow collectibles are more statue-based while Hot Toys collectibles have more articulation.

 Furthermore, Sideshow also produces original pieces, whereas Hot Toys keep to a rigorous representation of the characters they are trying to create from various media types.